What Do LLMs Know About Alzheimer's Disease? Multi-loss Fine-Tuning and Probing for AD Detection: Abstract

 \section{Abstract}

-Reliable early detection of Alzheimer’s disease (AD) is challenging, particularly due to limited availability of labeled data.
-While large language models (LLMs) have shown strong transfer capabilities across domains, adapting them to the AD domain through supervised fine-tuning remains largely unexplored.
-In this work, we fine-tune an LLM for AD detection and investigate how task-relevant information is encoded within its internal representations.
-We employ probing techniques to analyze intermediate activations across transformer layers, and we observe that, after fine-tuning, the probing values of specific words and special markers change substantially, indicating that these elements assume a crucial role in the model’s improved detection performance.
-Guided by this insight, we design a curated set of task-aware special markers and train a sequence-to-sequence model as a data-synthesis tool that leverages these markers to generate structurally consistent and diagnostically informative synthetic samples.
-We evaluate the synthesized data both intrinsically and by incorporating it into downstream training pipelines.
+Reliable early detection of Alzheimer's disease (AD) is challenging, particularly due to the limited availability of labeled data.
+While large language models (LLMs) have shown strong transfer capabilities across do mains, adapting them to the AD domain through supervised fine-tuning remains largely unexplored.
+In this work, we empirically evaluate various model architectures across three heterogeneous transcript corpora (Pitt, CCC, ADRC) to investigate their effectiveness for text-based AD detection and analyze how task-relevant information is encoded within their internal representations.
+To the best of our knowledge, our fine-tuned BERT and T5 models establish a new state-of-the-art on the Pitt and CCC datasets, while achieving strong performance on ADRC.
+In parallel, the decoder-only Llama-1B achieves highly competitive results comparable to BERT and T5 across all three corpora, highlighting its effectiveness for AD detection.
+We further conduct a comprehensive evaluation of the Llama-1B backbone, analyzing cross-corpus transferability, optimal input chunk-size granularity, and the impact of clinical transcript markers.
+Also, we use linear probing to empirically show that fine-tuning shifts the representations of individual tokens, both linguistic markers and content words, in ways that reflect AD-related signal.